Harley 45 Engine Build

 Harley 45 Engine Stand

 I welded up an engine stand for this project, which made working on the motor much easier.
-It also gave me something to mount the gauge to check for crankshaft end play.
+It also gave me something to mount the dial indicator to check for crankshaft end play.
 If you don't have an engine stand, you can lay the engine down on a couple of blocks of wood.

 read Motorcycle Engine Tools

 Sealing The Cases

 There are dozens of good products to seal motorcycle engine cases.
 I use Permatex Ultra Black.
 Other good products are Yamabond 4 and 5, which have been popular for years, but may now be discontinued.
 Three-Bond offers their #1194 sealant, which is an improved version of their #1104.

 Before applying the sealant, make sure the engine cases are very clean.
 Put down a small layer of sealant sparingly, then smear with a finger to cover evenly.
 After applying to both engine cases, let the sealant get a little tacky (5-10 minutes).
 Assemble the two cases, then tighten the two bolts and four studs to the proper torque specs.
 Wait at least 24 hours before pouring oil in the crankcase.